gasparyanartur/brain-image-implementation/README.md

 ### Image Encoder

 They use [Dreamsim](https://arxiv.org/pdf/2306.09344), comparing the performance of various backbones models to the corresponding aligned versions.
 Specifically, they report performance for CLIP, OpenCLIP, DINO, DINOv2, and SynCLR.
-To keep the scope manageable, I simply use SynCLR, since this offers the best reported performance in their evaluations.
+To keep the scope manageable, I simply use [SynCLR](https://arxiv.org/abs/2312.17742), since this offers the best reported performance in their evaluations.
-In my implementation, I import the aligned (pretrained) Dreamsim model along with the base SynCLR model
+In my implementation, I import the aligned (pretrained) Dreamsim model along with the base SynCLR model from the [Dreamsim package](https://github.com/ssundaram21/dreamsim).

 ### EEG Encoder

+In their paper, they use [NICE-EEG](https://arxiv.org/abs/2308.13234) to encode EEG signals into embeddings.
+Similarly, I implement the EEG-Encoder from the [authors' repository](https://github.com/eeyhsong/NICE-EEG), as found in `src/model.py`.
+Since the original authors use a data set with high dimensionality (250Hz), they employ aggressive pooling to reduce dimensionality.
+In my case, the data has lower dimensionaltity, and so I refrain from pooling, instead adding an additional convolution layer to get a similar output dimension.

+### Training

+During training, the image embeddings are precomputed, since the image encoders are frozen during training.
+I do the same, as seen in `src/model.py`.

+The models are trained using the [InfoNCE loss](https://arxiv.org/abs/1807.03748).
+Specifically, a similarity matrix is formed between the dimensions of the image- and EEG embeddings.
+Then, a categorical cross-entropy loss is applied between rows/columns and the corresponding index.
+The idea is that the similarity should only be high on the same dimension for both embeddings, and low otherwise.
+This trains the projection layers to map EEG embeddings and image embeddings to the same space.

 ### Results

-I trained both models with 256
+I use 768 for both EEG- and image latents.
+They then get projected to a 256-dimensional space.

+I train for 100 epochs with a learning rate of 8e-3 with a cosine annealing scheduler going down to 1e-4.
+To give the projector layers some time to stabilize, I put a longer lr warmup on the encoder layers: 2 on the projector layers and 4 on the encoder layers.

+After training, I evaluate the top1, top3, and top5 accuracy on the test set, as the paper does.

 |metric|unaligned_synclr|aligned_synclr|
 |---|---|---|